Kalif Raymond Player Prop Bets for NFL Week 12 | Detroit vs. Chicago 11/25/2021

 Matchup vs. Chicago

-- Against the Bears, Raymond has averaged 23 receiving yards per game in his two career matchups, 7.5 fewer than his over/under for Thursday's game.
+- Raymond's 23 receiving yards per game in his two matchups against the Bears are 7.5 fewer than his over/under for Thursday's game.

-- Raymond, in two matchups, had a touchdown catch once.
-And he had multiple TDs in that game.
+- Raymond has caught a touchdown pass against the Bears once, and had multiple TDs in that game.

-- This week Raymond will face the NFL's 12th-ranked pass defense (244.6 yards allowed per game).
+- The 244.6 yards per game the Bears are conceding through the air makes them the NFL's 12th-ranked pass defense.

-- The Bears' defense is 14th in the NFL, allowing 1.6 passing touchdowns per game.
+- The Bears have surrendered 16 touchdowns through the air (1.6 per game).
+They are 14th in the NFL in that category.

 Recent Performances